Table of Contents[Hide][Show]

 - Bring a dog cover.
 We have a waterproof car seat cover that can also be used on furniture.
 It mitigates the fur from our Labrador Retriever and is a familiar object for her.

 - If your dog sleeps in bed with you, make sure the hotel allows it.
-You may have to sign a waiver when you bring a dog, and stipulate that the dog will not go on the furniture.
+You may have to sign a waiver when you bring a dog to stipulate that the dog will not go on the furniture.

 - Bring an extra leash.
 We have left ours in a hotel only to realize it hours later.